 NO Alcoholic Beverages or Controlled Substances (coolers and cups are subject to search)

 NO Wood or Charcoal Grills

 NO Tents or Camping

 Parking permitted in designated spots in established parking lots ONLY

 ALL Visitors MUST exit BEFORE posted closing time

 DO NOT Disturb, Harm, or Remove ANY Wildlife or Artifacts

 All visitors must remain properly clothed at all times.
 Traditional swimwear is permitted, but no provocative clothing will be allowed.
-Changing rooms are provided at the Falls parking area.

 Dogs are welcome, but always must be kept on a physical leash at all times and all waste must be removed.
 Other than dogs, no other pets, animals or exotic species are permitted.